Arnie faces an altogether different threat in John McTiernan’s jungle-bound classic

 Despite its second act curveball, the opening of Predator is action through and through.
 McTiernan directs events like a man who has swapped his camera for a rocket launcher, delivering the kind of blistering, hi-tech action that put most of his peers to shame.
 Initially, the movie received mixed reviews based on a supposedly paper-thin plot and weak characterization, but Dutch and his two-dimensional platoon are essential to the movie’s effectiveness, their all-too-familiar roles accentuating the mystery surrounding the movie’s true star — and I’m not talking about Schwarzenegger.

-Incidentally, on the subject of mainstream muscle, Jean-Claude Van Damme was originally cast in the role of the Predator, the idea being that the creature would possess the kind of ninja agility befitting of a stealth assassin, but due to a musclebound cast strength was decided upon as the alien’s biggest attribute, and when you look at the movie’s main players it’s easy to see why.
+On the subject of mainstream muscle, Jean-Claude Van Damme was originally cast in the role of the Predator, the idea being that the creature would possess the kind of ninja agility befitting of a stealth assassin, but due to a musclebound cast, strength was decided upon as the alien’s biggest attribute, and when you look at the movie’s main players it’s easy to see why.
 Still, one can’t help but imagine just what it would have been like to see JCVD’s high-kicking antics take the form of a jungle-bound, alien warrior.
-Arnie may have dwarfed him in stature, and in all likelihood such an approach would have come across as rather hokey, but as a fan of ’80s action it’s hard not to fantasise about such a notion.
+Arnie may have dwarfed him in stature, and in all likelihood such an approach would have come across as rather hokey, but as a fan of 80s action it’s hard not to fantasise about such a prospect, or to imagine the heights such a role could have taken him at such an early stage in his career.

 Predator gives us a cast of All-American badassery reminiscent of the GI Joe action figure range.
 We have a tobacco-chewing ex-wrestler (Jesse Ventura); a soldier of unnerving calm who shaves the sweat from his brow with a razor while whispering sweet nothings to the moon (Bill Duke); a colossal Native American in touch with the savagery of nature (Sonny Landham), and who can forget Rocky’s Carl Weathers as surreptitious CIA agent Dillon, whose glistening biceps result in one of the most homoerotic handshakes in all of cinema.
-Interestingly enough, the movie was first pitched as “Rocky meets Alien“after a discussion between Jim and John Thomas, who joked that Rocky would have to face an alien if a fifth movie were ever to materialise due to a lack of Earthly opponents ― the fact that this moment is reminiscent of Rocky III‘s ‘bromance’ ending is not as coincidental as perhaps presumed.
+Interestingly enough, the movie was first pitched as “Rocky meets Alien“after a discussion between Jim and John Thomas, who joked that Rocky would have to face an alien if a fifth movie were ever to materialise due to a lack of Earthly opponents.
+The fact that handshake in question is reminiscent of Rocky III‘s ‘bromance’ ending is not as coincidental as perhaps presumed.

 Billy: I’m scared Poncho.